PopescuStefanRadu/learnt/google_cloud_engineer.md

 Has transactions, unlike bigtable.
 Has SQL-like api.
 Uses structured data.

-Available across App engine (serverless crap??) and Compute Engine as well as the other platforms.
+Available across App engine and Compute Engine as well as the other platforms.

 #### Comparison